atbcb/usab-uswds/_ada-guides/chapter-4-elevators-and-platform-lifts.md

-compliance with audible specifications, such as the indication of direction, is not required); Visible and audible signals are not required at each elevator if they include car designation; Visible signals centered 72" min AFF and visible from floor area adjacent to hoistway entrance; Visible signal element 2 ½" min. measured along vertical centerline of element; Audible and visible differentiation of each elevator in a bank.
-Hoistway Signs (§407.2.3) - Both jambs, 48" -- 60" AFF (measured to raised character baseline); Car designation required below floor designation; Characters and symbols raised 1/32" min., sans serif; Compliance with other requirements in 703.2 for raised characters (upper case, style ,character proportion and spacing, stroke thickness, and line spacing); Grade II braille complying with 703.3 below raised characters; floor and car designation 2" high min, raised 1/32" min, 3/8" min separation from braille and from raised borders]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl12.jpg){: .img-large}
+compliance with audible specifications, such as the indication of direction, is not required); Visible and audible signals are not required at each elevator if they include car designation; Visible signals centered 72 inches minimum AFF and visible from floor area adjacent to hoistway entrance; Visible signal element 2 ½ inches minimum measured along vertical centerline of element; Audible and visible differentiation of each elevator in a bank.
+Hoistway Signs (§407.2.3) - Both jambs, 48 inches to 60 inches AFF (measured to raised character baseline); Car designation required below floor designation; Characters and symbols raised 1/32 inches minimum, sans serif; Compliance with other requirements in 703.2 for raised characters (upper case, style ,character proportion and spacing, stroke thickness, and line spacing); Grade II braille complying with 703.3 below raised characters; floor and car designation 2 inches high minimum, raised 1/32 inches min, 3/8 inches minimum separation from braille and from raised borders]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl12.jpg){: .img-large}

 #### Other provisions unique to destination-oriented elevators: